2xs/dec/README.md

 ## Synopsis

-This projects contains the development of DEC, an imperative functional language with bounded recursion and generic side-effects embedded in Coq.
+This projects contains the definition and the development of DEC, a functional imperative language with bounded recursion and generic side-effects embedded in Coq.

 DEC has been designed as an intermediate language to support the translation to C of the Pip protokernel